ASAM Integration: Six Dimensional Assessment through the Continuum (ASAM-I)

 - The ASAM Criteria: Treatment Criteria for Addictive, Substance-Related, and Co-Occurring Conditions (American Sociality of Addiction Medicine, Third Edition, 2013)

-- Be prepared, engage, and actively participate while on camera during each session
+- Be prepared, engage, and actively participate/present while on camera during each session

 - Nick Tangeman, MSW, LADC